Organic French Baguettes With Instant Yeast

 • All Purpose Flour: My favorite is Cairnspring Mills.
 Just be sure to use a high quality organic all purpose flour as this organic bread has so few ingredients that it really matters!

-• Yeast: I use organic instant yeast.
+• Yeast: I use organic instant yeast which allows these baguettes to rise without starter.

 • Water: You'll need warm water.
 Be sure your water is not too hot, as hot water can kill yeast.
 So, if you notice your dough is not rising, that could be what happened.